yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 The SailPoint IdentityNow extension makes it easy to:

 - Connect to several tenants
-- Export config of a tenant
+- Import and export config of a tenant
 - View, edit, aggregate or reset sources
 - View, create, edit, delete, and test transforms
 - View, create, edit, delete provisioning policies of a source